sam-maverick/enhanced-messageme/README.md

 First of all, from any folder,

 ```
-npm install -g shelljs
+sudo npm install -g shelljs
-npm install -g react-native-asset
+sudo npm install -g react-native-asset
+sudo npm install -g react-native-cli
 ```

-Then, you will have to run the command below <u>every time you open a new console</u>.
+Then, you will have to run the command below <u>**every time you open a new console**</u>.
 This is to configure some required environment variables that cannot be set from within a Node script file.
 We provide an equivalent script for Linux, Mac and Windows, although we have not tested the Windows script.

 ```
 . ./setenv.linux.sh